 Go to the left and you’ll reach the wide open skies of Ramrock Mountain’s summit, where you can see the gorgeous rolling mountains on the horizon.

 Soaring above the Appalachian Mountain range, Rabun Bald is the second tallest mountain in Georgia and offers some of the best hiking in the state.

 The 3-mile trek to the summit is known for being challenging, but it’s manageable thanks to a series of switchbacks.

 At the summit there’s an observation platform where you can enjoy 360º views, from Black Rock Mountain and Standing Indian Mountain all the way into Western North Carolina‘s wilderness!

 For an authentic North Georgia hiking experience, look no further than Rocky Mountain.

 The day hike from Unicoi Gap to Rocky Mountain’s summit is widely considered one of the most popular and difficult treks on the Appalachian Trail in Georgia.

 As the name of the mountain implies, the terrain here is rocky and pretty steep.
 But it’s well worth the effort once you reach the unforgettable views at the mountain’s peak.

-Nestled in the Chattahoochee National Forest, Slaughter Mountain is a great place for experienced hikers who want to tackle some of the best hiking trails Georgia has to offer.
+Nestled in the Chattahoochee National Forest, Slaughter Mountain is a great place for experienced hikers (with essential hiking gear) who want to tackle some of the best hiking trails Georgia has to offer.

 Taking the Byron Reese Trail will lead you uphill to the Appalachian Trail, which you’ll follow to Blood Mountain.